Vietnam.vn - Nền tảng quảng bá Việt Nam

 President Yoon Suk-yeol's visit is considered a significant development as well as a premise for Vietnam and South Korea to pursue the ambition of reaching a trade turnover of 150 billion USD by 2030.

 Meeting with the Vietnamese and Korean business communities on the sidelines of his state visit to Vietnam last weekend, President Yoon Suk-yeol stressed the need to "restore trade momentum" and "deepen horizontal cooperation between the two countries."
-He said this was the most urgent task at the moment due to the global economic downturn.
+He said this was the most urgent task at the moment due to the global economic recession.

 According to the South Korean President, the answer for the country to overcome the crisis can be found in Vietnam - a center for supply chain restructuring and an emerging consumer market.